dimarconicola/storiellai/readme.md

 +-------------------+                           |
 ```

-This diagram provides a basic overview of the connections between the Raspberry Pi, NFC reader, LED button, MCP3008 ADC, and PAM8302A amplifier.
+This diagram provides a basic overview of the connections between the Raspberry Pi, NFC reader, LED button, MCP3008 ADC (for volume and battery), and PAM8302A amplifier.
 For more detailed diagrams, consider using tools like Fritzing or Tinkercad.

 ### Enclosure Design